 How the subject is taught at Reedley

-Class teachers or an adult known to the children

 Class teachers or an adult known to the children teach PSHE through different aspects of the curriculum.
 While we carry out the main relationship education teaching as part of our PSHE curriculum, we also teach some relationships education through other subject areas (for example Science, PE and Computing) where we feel it contributes to a child’s knowledge and understanding, including of his or her body, and how it is changing and developing.

 All maintained schools must teach the following as part of the National Curriculum for Science.
 At Year 5 and Y6, this includes teaching about the main external body parts and changes to the human body as it grows from birth to old age, including puberty.
 There is no right to withdraw from the National Curriculum.

 Our curriculum is progressive and builds on prior knowledge so that the content is age appropriate and children’s knowledge is built on progressively.